18 Animals With Trunks

 When swimming or diving underwater, the tapir’s trunk also blows water out of its nostrils.

-Unfortunately, Baird’s Tapir is listed as endangered due to habitat loss and hunting, emphasizing the importance of conservation efforts to preserve these magnificent animals with trunks.
+Unfortunately, Baird’s Tapir is listed as endangered due to habitat loss and hunting, emphasizing the importance of conservation efforts to preserve these magnificent trunk-bearing animals.

 6. Giant Anteaters